baponkar/KeblaOS/README.md

 ### Introducing the KeblaOS Operating System

 Are you passionate about contributing to an innovative and ground-breaking project?
-Join us in developing an Indigenous Operating System (Indigenous OS) crafted entirely in C, celebrating the rich technological heritage of India while paving the way for future advancements.
+Join us in developing an Indigenous Operating System (KeblaOS) crafted entirely in C, celebrating the rich technological heritage of India while paving the way for future advancements.

 #### Why KeblaOS?